shayne-smith/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+When a server running services that require the client to be authenticated, the server can issue a JSON Web Token (JWT) as an authentication token in exchange for correct login credentials.
+A JWT is strings of cryptic text, which can be stored on the client-side using local storage or session storage.
+It gives the client access to restricted pages in the web app.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Creating a Private Route component that requires an authorization token is a way to secure data.
+Since the client needs to retrieve a valid token by providing valid login credentials, this a method to securely store data in web apps.

 - [ ] Describe how web servers work.

+Web servers refer to the computer that stores the code for a website or the program that runs on such a computer.
+Digital resources are stored on a server and can be retrieved by a client through a URL and domain name.
+The web server then hosts the web app.
+A client with a browser can then access the web app on the web server.
+Copies of a website's source code are propagated to several servers around the globe, so that local clients can access a website quickly from all parts of the globe, instead of having to ping a server halfway around the world.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST HHTP request --- (C)reate
+GET HHTP request ---- (R)ead
+PUT HHTP request ---- (U)pdate
+DELETE HHTP request - (D)elete

 ## Project Set Up